jeyaprakash22/VIDEO-TRANSCRIPT-USING-WHISPER-MODEL/README.md

   * Whisper Model Integration: Utilizes the Whisper model for transcription, ensuring high-quality, multi-language support.
   * Customizable Keyword Detection: Provides a mechanism to add custom keywords for each match, which can be dynamically detected from the transcription.
 ## 2. System Architecture
-The system is built on a Python-based pipeline using the following technologies:
+The system is built on a **Flask Python** based pipeline using the following technologies:

   * Whisper: An automatic speech recognition (ASR) model by OpenAI that transcribes audio into text.
   * Pydub: A Python library for audio file manipulation, used for converting video streams into audio.